-Abacus Life, Inc., a Delaware corporation ("Abacus" or the "Company"), and its subsidiaries, Abacus Settlements, LLC ("Abacus Settlements") and Longevity Market Assets, LLC ("LMA") are providing the following unaudited pro forma condensed combined financial information to aid you in your analysis of the financial aspects of the Company.
+The Company and its subsidiaries are providing the following unaudited pro forma condensed combined financial information to aid you in your analysis of the financial aspects of the Company.
 The unaudited pro forma condensed combined financial information has been prepared in accordance with Article 11 of Regulation S-X and should be read in conjunction with the accompanying notes.